luxonis/depthai-docs-website/api.md

 ### Creating Blob configuration file

-If config file is emitted there is no decoding done on device <==> `output_format` is set to `raw`.
+If config file is not provided then there is no decoding done on device <==> `output_format` is set to `raw`.
 The decoding must be done on host side, by the user.

 Currently there is support to decode `Mobilenet-SSD` and `(tiny-)YOLO-v3` based networks on the device.
 For that config file is required with network specific parameters.